JeffM2501/LibBZFlag/README.md

 ## Tests

 ### ConnectionTester
-Command line app that conencts to a bzfs server (the one with the most players) and logs all received messages
+Command line app that connects to a bzfs server (the one with the most players) and logs all received messages

 ### TestClient
 WinForms GUI client that authenticates, connects to a bzfs server and logs a number of messages.
 Also allows user to send chat as observer.

 ### ReaderTest
-Command line app that reads a bzw file into the libraries internal representation and then exports it back to bzw format for comparision.
+Command line app that reads a bzw file into the libraries internal representation and then exports it back to bzw format for comparison.
-File may not be idenitcal but should read into bzfs/editors the same as the origonal.
+File may not be identical but should read into bzfs/editors the same as the original.

+Copyright 2018 BZFlag and Associates